Google Material Theme redesign of Play Store rolling out - 9to5Google

 As spotted on Reddit, version 15.1.24 is required to get this revamp.
 Once installed, you need to visit the Play Store’s App info page to clear cache and then force stop (or close from Overview) to get this redesign.
 This process consistently enabled the Material Theme on several of our devices.

 Update 6/3: As of Monday evening, Google appears to have rolled back the Play Store Material Theme redesign.
 Possibly not ready for a wide launch, users that tried the above trick are losing the new look after re-opening the app.
-They are being reverted back to the previous iteration.
+They are being reverted back to the previous iteration following an automatic update to version 15.2.23 of Google Play.

+Update 6/6: Version 15.2.38 of the Play Store is rolling out and re-enables the Material Theme redesign after the previous build disabled it for users that sideloaded.
+We naturally received this update in the background on two Pixel devices this evening, with the new design live after the install completed.

+Additionally, after sideloading the APK (coming soon) onto another phone, closing Google Play from the Recents multitasking view automatically loaded the Material Theme.

 Dylan contributed to this article